How to get to Isla Mujeres.

 From Puerto Juarez

-Ultramar, Jetway, and Ultracarga are the ferry companies running between Puerto Juarez and Punta Sam.
+Ultramar and Ultracarga are the ferry companies that run from Puerto Juarez and Punta Sam to Isla Mujeres.

 Ultramar

 The largest company to operate is Ultramar, which runs from Gran Puerto and the Hotel Zone.
-The ferry running out of Gran Puerto in Puerto Juarez is by far the largest and more popular of all the ferry services.
+The ferry running out of Gran Puerto in Puerto Juarez is by far the largest and most popular ferry services.
 The prices fluctuate frequently, so you will need to verify all costs.

 Gran Puerto is found at the end of Avenida Lopez Portillo and is the leading destination for most transport from the airport or the bus station.